WHAT DO I DO NEXT?

 We desire to create for the Creator.
 We sing a new song, do a new thing, but maintain a respect for the tradition and teaching of the innumerable believers who have wrestled with the gospel over thousands of years of faith.
 So you might see some ancient practices, or you might see a video made yesterday.
 Every Sunday’s a little different so come and be prepared to worship.

 Quest is all about community.
 It’s possible to remain anonymous, but it’s way easier to get connected.
 We are very intentional about this.
 This is why we call our Sunday meetings “gatherings.”
 We think there’s a reason Jesus told us he will be present whenever we are gathered together in his name.

 Have a cup o’ Joe and a snack on us.
 If you don’t get another good cup of coffee all week, you can always get one here.
 Also, we think there’s a reason the early church would eat together.
 There’s something connective about sitting around a table.
 Something holy.
-In fact, we’ll have regular fellowship meals where we eat and talk and discuss together – even if you’re new, you’re totally invited.
-Sometimes, our Sunday gatherings will center on these meals.
 So come hungry.

 Eucharist.
 The Lord’s Table.
 Communion.
 Whatever you call it, we do it every Sunday.
 Quest practices what is called “open communion,” that is, if you are a Jesus Follower, you are free to partake.
 You don’t require absolution, confession, or any special dispensation, just enjoy open fellowship with the vast body of believers who do this all over the world each Sunday.